 Since many of the ECT trailheads are along the Irish Loop, I’ve spent a lot of time driving on this road – and it is breathtaking.

 It takes you through coastal communities, historical sites, and geological wonders.

-Some of the features along the Irish Loop in Newfoundland are beautiful coastal communities, historic sites, geological wonders, incredible wildlife, and stunning hiking trails.
-If you’re visiting Newfoundland or just a local looking for a fun day trip or weekend getaway, here are the best places to visit and things to do along the Irish Loop in Newfoundland.
+If you’re visiting Newfoundland or just a local looking for a fun day trip or a weekend getaway, here are the best places to visit and things to do along the Irish Loop nl.